 - Define and understand your threats and vulnerabilities.
 Start by recognizing that every business faces them.
 They could include technical weaknesses in your network or “click-happy” staff.

 - Evaluate likelihood and impact.
-Evaluate the likelihood that each event will occur and the significance of the impact if it does.
+Evaluate the likelihood of each event and the significance of the potential impact.
 Develop a ratings matrix of high, medium and low for each.